-- 1.1 Drug Misuse and its complications pervade every part of society and social classes and are a problem found across the whole country - 1.2 The number of people who inject drugs (PWID) in England was last estimated in 2021 at 158,976 and not engaged with treatment services.
-Source: National Drug Treatment Monitoring System and Estimates of OCU Use in England

-There were 204,518 individuals engaged in treatment for drug use in England in 2021-22; 140,558 for opiate use

-1.3 Surrey County Council commission enhanced services for people who inject drugs, through the provision of needle exchange programmes in community pharmacies and specialist fixed sites within the Integrated Drug Service
+- 1.1 Drug Misuse and its complications pervade every part of society and social classes and are a problem found across the whole country - 1.2 The number of people who inject drugs (PWID) in England was last estimated in 2011 at 103,185 (95% CI: 100,085-107,544) Work is ongoing to provide an up-to-date estimate of the number of PWID.
+It is estimated that over 300,000 people aged 15 to 64 in England use opioids or crack cocaine, of which approximately 87,000 people inject drugs. - There were 174,492 individuals in treatment for drug use in England in 2023/24 137,965 for opiate use - 1.3 Surrey County Council commission enhanced services for people who inject drugs, through the provision of needle exchange programmes in community pharmacies and specialist fixed sites within the Drug Service Drug treatment services and community pharmacies should work together to widen access to harm minimisation initiatives, to help keep people who use drugs and the communities they live in safe.
+With 52% of opiate and/or crack cocaine users in England not in structured treatment, it is vital that any opportunity to deliver interventions to reduce the risk of harm in this hard-to-reach population is taken